Keep your pet's smile shining bright

 Have you looked inside your pet's mouth recently?
 Does it smell bad?
-In honor of National Pet Dental Health Month in February, we are offering you 10% off your pet's entire dental cleaning bill starting February 1st through March 8th.
-A dental cleaning typically involves anesthesia to sedate your pet, scaling tartar off your pet's teeth and gumline, and polishing to restore your pet's natural enamel.
+They may need a dental scaling.
+This procedure typically involves anesthesia to sedate your pet, scaling tartar off your pet's teeth and gumline, and polishing to restore your pet's natural enamel.
 If your pet has not had any blood work done recently, pre-dental blood work would need to be done to check how organs such as the kidneys and liver are functioning.
 Checking the performance of these organs is vital because it tells us how well your pet would wake up from anesthesia, as well as alert us to any ongoing health issues.

 Dental disease is one of the most common health issues among dogs and cats greater than 1 year old, and is and tartar buildup leads to tooth decay (loss of enamel, cavities), in dogs and cats the most common dental problem is periodontal disease.
 Periodontal disease is when plaque and tartar cause the gums to become inflamed.
 The gums recede and can completely preventable!
 Unlike in humans where plaque eventually expose the root of the tooth, as well as cause the tooth to fall out.
 The buildup of plaque and tartar generally accumulates in the premolar and molars at the back of your pet's mouth, which if untreated leads to gingivitis (inflammation of the gums).
 The accumulation of plaque and tartar also create the perfect living environment for millions of bacteria.
 These bacteria live in the mouth and are absorbed in the body and spread to the heart, kidneys and liver causing organ damage.